The Absolute Best Things to Do in Spicy Chongqing

 Shapingba Chongqing Attractions

 Recommended Route: Unlike Chongqing downtown, Shapingba attractions are quite spaced out and not as easy to pair off.
 Ciqikou could take a half day if you want it to or just an hour or so.
-Geleshan and University Town also deserve their own days, although if you're taxi-ing you could mix and match whatever you like.
+Geleshan and University Town also deserve a visit if you have the time, although if you're taxi-ing you could mix and match whatever you like.

 Ciqikou: Chongqing Old Town